xraypy/feff85exafs/README.md

 Compilation uses fairly generic Makefiles.
 Testing requires [python's nose tool](https://nose.readthedocs.org/en/latest/).

-To set compilation flags, edit the file `src/FeffBuild.py`.
+To set compilation flags, edit the `Makefile`.

 To compile, test, and build, do the following in the top directory